jbraswell/terraform-wireguard/README.md

 Install Wireguard with the os of your choice from [WireGuard](https://www.wireguard.com/install/).

 ## How to use
-Whether targeting AWS, DigitalOcean, Linode or Vultr, the general steps are as follows:
+Whether targeting AWS, GCP, DigitalOcean, Linode or Vultr, the general steps are as follows:

 1. Create a `settings.auto.tfvars` with the `ssh_public_key` and `region` variables set.
 2. Run `terraform apply`, and copy/paste the `client_config` output into your Wireguard tunnel configuration.